SKfaizan-786/Yuvshiksha/README.md

 ## 🌟 Overview

-Yuvshiksha is a modern, full-stack Learning Management System (LMS) that bridges the gap between students seeking personalized education and qualified teachers offering their expertise.
+Yuvsiksha is a modern, full-stack Learning Management System (LMS) that bridges the gap between students seeking personalized education and qualified teachers offering their expertise.
 Built with cutting-edge technologies, it provides a seamless platform for booking classes, managing schedules, processing payments, and facilitating real-time communication.

 ### 🎯 Mission
 To democratize quality education by making it accessible, affordable, and personalized for every student while empowering teachers with the tools they need to succeed.